koto-dev/wiki.old/logo-Guidelines.md

 Allowed example:

-· Create and sell coasters with the logo data.
+- Create and sell coasters with the logo data.
-· Create a seal with the logo data and put it on the shop front.
+- Create a seal with the logo data and put it on the shop front.
-· The act of modifying the logo data and set it on the blog.
+- The act of modifying the logo data and set it on the blog.
-· 最後どう訳そう…？
+- Acting that making pull request to our Github repository with modified logo embedded into a code.